jrnd-io/jr-website/content/docs/Other Producers/_index.md

 type: book # Do not modify.
 ---

-## Use JR to stream data to MongoDB
+## Use JR to stream data to external stores

 You can use JR to stream data to many different stores, not only Kafka.